CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 (In this dashboard, we can see company has generated total revenue in 4 years ₹ 985M, total profit margin ₹24.7M, Profit margin% 2.5%, Sales Qty ₹2M. in 2020 company has generated total revenue of ₹ 142M by selling a total of 350K and earned a profit of ₹ 2.1M.
 In 4 years Delhi NCR is our largest market in terms of revenue with ₹ 520M and total contribution of 52.8% with total revenue but if you look at the profit margin Delhi NCR is generating only 2.3% profit margin.
-If we check the profit margin then here In 2020 Bhubaneshwar comes into the picture which is generating the highest profit margin of 10.48%.
+If we check the profit margin then here In 2020 Bhubaneshwar comes into th e picture which is generating the highest profit margin of 10.48%.
 Similarly, if we can check the Profit Contribution % by Market then here Mumbai is the largest player with 23.89% of total contribution in total profit.)

 (1️⃣ In February 2014, we noticed a drop in sales.
 A potential solution would be to run promotions or advertising campaigns from January onwards, to pitch sales and ensure a stronger February.